Iran gives Europe two more months to save nuclear deal

 Iran has repeatedly said its nuclear program is for electricity generation and other peaceful purposes.

+The United States would have the economic clout to block any credit line for Iran.
+Washington has not commented on the proposal which would contradict its stated policy of imposing “maximum pressure” to force Tehran to rein in its nuclear and missile programs as well as what the White House views as its destabilizing regional behavior.

+Iran’s English-language Press TV issued a short report stating: “Iran has rejected a $15 billion loan offered by EU” - though Western and Iranian sources had described the French plan as the offer of a credit line, not a loan.
+Precise details of the plan have not been made public.

-Reporting by Dubai newsroom; Editing by Muralikumar Anantharaman, Clarence Fernandez and Andrew Heavens
+Reporting by Parisa Hafezi and Dubai newsroom; Editing by Muralikumar Anantharaman, Clarence Fernandez and Andrew Heavens